allartk/leaflet.offline/README.md

 #### L.control.savetiles Events

-The following events are fired by the control while saving tiles:
+The following events are fired by the control on the layer while saving tiles:

 * savestart, start downloading tiles
 * loadtileend, a tile is downloaded (eg show progress bar)